Why SLO CAL Should Be Part of Your Next California Adventure

 Heading further south, Morro Bay is a true working fishing town, so expect to find plenty of fresh-as-can-be seafood and oysters in its oceanfront eateries and of course, myriad marine life in the harbour.
 Head to the water by boat, kayak or paddleboard and you’ll be rewarded with sightings of adorable otters floating hand in hand, dolphins, and (incredibly noisy) sea lions!
-On land, The Bluff Trail in Montaña de Oro State Park is just a few miles away and boasts unspoiled beaches, coves with tide pools to explore and spectacular picnic spots from which to enjoy your scenic surroundings – the sight of the iconic Morro Rock (a remnant of a once-live volcano) rising out of the water in the distance is a particularly good photo op spot.
+On land, The Bluff Trail in Montaña de Oro State Park is just a few miles away and boasts unspoiled beaches, coves with tide pools to explore, and spectacular picnic spots from which to enjoy your scenic surroundings – the sight of the iconic Morro Rock (a remnant of a once-live volcano) rising out of the water in the distance is a particularly good photo op spot.

 Although there are over 250 wineries in the SLO CAL region (and we’re keen to try them all!), after a day of fun in the sun, you can’t beat a cold one.
-With a thriving cider, distillery and craft brewing scene, you’re never far from a variety of unique taps, so you can be swigging a barrel-aged sour beer while a live band plays, or sipping on a speciality cocktail in a boutique bar – whatever your mood, SLO CAL delivers.
+With a thriving cider, distillery and craft brew scene, you’re never far from a variety of unique taps, so you can be swigging a barrel-aged sour beer while a live band plays, or sipping on a speciality cocktail in a boutique bar – whatever your mood, SLO CAL delivers.

 San Louis Obispo

 Jumping from relaxation to adventure, for an adrenaline-fuelled experience head to the Oceano Dunes for a thrilling dune-bashing session!
-Hop in your 4WD or dune buggy and cruise along the beach next to the waves then get ready to scream, as you’re whipped around tight turns and towering sand dunes by your expert driver.
+Hop in your 4X4 or dune buggy and cruise along the beach next to the waves then get ready to scream, as you’re whipped around tight turns and towering sand dunes by your expert driver.
 The perfect antidote to all that excitement is, of course, finding yourself a spot along the beach and enjoying your favourite tipple as the sun sets over the Pacific, wondering, “how soon can I come back?”...